Note: This page links to Cal Ripken, Jr., the Hall of Fame player. For his father who was a major league manager in 1987 and 1988, click here.

 Then there was the bizarre photo shoot before the 1996 All-Star Game.
 As the AL stars were stepping off a makeshift platform, Chicago White Sox pitcher Roberto Hernández slipped and slammed his forearm into Ripken's nose while trying to catch his balance.
 Although Ripken broke his nose, he had it reset and played into the seventh inning.
 Of course, he was back in the Orioles' starting lineup two days after that.

 Ripken continued his streak after breaking Gehrig's record.
-Early in 1996, he passed Sachio Kinugasa.
+On June 14, 1996, he passed Sachio Kinugasa.
 Kinugasa played 2,215 consecutive games in Nippon Pro Baseball.
 Ripken finally voluntarily sat out a game on September 20, 1998.
 Ryan Minor replaced him at third base.
 He had played in 2,632 consecutive games.

 In addition to his consecutive game streak, Ripken also holds the record for the most consecutive innings played: from June 5, 1982, until September 14, 1987, when he was replaced in the field in the top of the 8th inning by Ron Washington, with his team down 17-3 to Toronto, he played every inning of every game the Orioles played, for a total of 8,264 consecutive innings.
 The man whose record he broke is 19th century player George Pinkney, whose streak ran to 5,152 consecutive innings.